DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 119: "Personally, I'm more a fan of cottage cheese, but to each their own, eat your cottages any way you like! 🏠" -Rosuav: (29-Sep-22)
 * 120: "Erin, You you have 1. ![devicatHeh](https://static-cdn.jtvnw.net/emoticons/v2/306362206/default/light/1.0 "devicatHeh") ." -DeviCat (01-Oct-22)
 * 121: "It seems like Candi doesnt want to b on Tinder" -DeviCat (10-Oct-22)
+* 122: "Feet are like hands, just... built a little bit funnier." -DeviCat (11-Oct-22)

 There may be quotes newer than these that have yet to be collected.